redpanda-data/connect/website/docs/components/inputs/gcp_bigquery_select.md

 ### `credentials_json`

-An optional field to set Google Service Account Credentials json as base64 encoded string.
+An optional field to set Google Service Account Credentials json.
 :::warning Secret
 This field contains sensitive information that usually shouldn't be added to a config directly, read our [secrets page for more info](/docs/configuration/secrets).
 :::